Next Friday poster

 Comparative Analysis

-Additional comedy films include The Ministry of Ungentlemanly Warfare, The Bad Guys and Lake Placid.
-For more Steve Carr analyses, see Daddy Day Care, Rebound and Middle School: The Worst Years of My Life.
+Additional comedy films include The Bad Guys, Ella Enchanted and The Evening Star.
+For more Steve Carr analyses, see Are We Done Yet?, Daddy Day Care and Middle School: The Worst Years of My Life.

 Plot Points by Act